SELab-2/OSOC-2/docs/technicalManual.md

 ## Testing <a name="testing"></a>
 In order to run the tests, make sure the docker daemon is running.
-The tests are performed with npm, if it is the first time you want to run the test, consider running `npm install` in the `/backend` folder first.
+The tests are performed with npm, if it is the first time you want to run the test, consider running `npm install` in the folder first.

+### Backend
-The test can be executed by running the `npm run integrationTests` command in the `/backend` folder.
+The tests can be executed by running the `npm run integrationTests` command in the `/backend` folder.

+### Frontend
+The tests can be executed by running the `npm run tests` command in the `/frontend` folder.

 ### Form
 When creating a new form instance the key for each question will change.